sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/button-custom-commands.md

-# Sourcegraph extension button tutorial
+# Sourcegraph extension buttons and custom commands

 This tutorial will teach you how to add a button to the **file header** and a menu item to the **command palette**.